fis/aoc/readme.md

 (non-wall, reachable) tiles from a given starting point.
 Part 1 answer is just the origin-to-target distance, while part 2 is the maximum distance to any tile from the target square.

+## Day 16

+The topic of the day was the Flawed Frequency Transmission algorithm.
+Denoting the `i`'th (1-based) digit of the original signal by `s(i)` and the output signal by `t(i)`, one phase (step) of the FFT algorithm is represented by the equations:

+    t(j) = |sum_(i=1..N) s(i) * W(⌊i / j⌋ mod 4)| mod 10
+    W(0..3) = {0, 1, 0, -1}

+### Part 1

+Part 1 asked for the first 8 digits after 100 phases of FFT on the puzzle input.
+There are no immediately obvious speed-ups for this: the first digits are affected in a somewhat complex manner by the entire sequence.
+The solution implements the FFT as a simple translation of the above equations.

+### Part 2

+Part 2 required extracting an 8-digit substring after 100 phases iterated on the puzzle input repeated 10000 times.
+This is probably not computationally reasonable by the simple method.

+The solution here uses a trick, based on the sequence of values of `W` used for the digits of the latter half of the signal in the FFT phase.
+Note how the expression `W(⌊i / j⌋ mod 4)` behaves when `j` is large compared to `i`:

+    0 <= i < j:   ⌊i / j⌋ = 0  |  W(⌊i / j⌋ mod 4) = 0
+    j <= i < 2j:  ⌊i / j⌋ = 1  |  W(⌊i / j⌋ mod 4) = 1

+What this means is, for the latter half of the signal (where `i < 2j` for all digits), we can simplify the algorithm to:

+    t(j) = |sum_(i=1..N) s(i) * W(⌊i / j⌋ mod 4)| mod 10
+         = |sum_(i=1..j-1) s(i) * 0 + sum_(i=j..N) s(i) * 1| mod 10
+         = |sum_(i=j..N) s(i)| mod 10
+         = (sum_(i=j..N) s(i)) mod 10

+In other words, the `j`'th output digit in the latter half is simply the sum of all the input digits from its own position to the end of the signal, and is not affected by the earlier digits at all.
+This means that, as long as the message we want to extract is in the latter half, we can ignore all digits before the message, and further do the update of the remaining signal in linear time simply by maintaining a running count of the sum of digits.

+By a strange coincidence, all the examples and the puzzle input asked for values in the latter half of the signal.
+So the solution constructs only the relevant part of the 10000-fold repeated signal (in reverse order, for convenience), and then updates it in-place for 100 phases to obtain the answer.